-The Response Rating shows clients how active you are in responding to enquiries.
+The Response Rating shows clients how active mortgage and financial advisers are in responding to enquiries.

 Accepting or rejecting enquiries will have a positive impact on your rating.
 Letting enquiries expire will impact it negatively.